-- Organizing two public final events in Tbilisi and Kyiv at the end of each workshop, in order to make our discussions accessible to a wider audience
+- We organized two public events in Tbilisi and Kyiv at the end of each workshop, in order to make our discussions accessible to a wider audience

-- Publishing a creative report based on our insights from the workshops and relevant literature.
-The report will be presented at a public launch event in Berlin, distributed among decision makers, activists, journalists and made available for the interested public in Germany, Georgia and Ukraine.
+- We published a report based on our insights from the workshops and relevant literature.
+The report was presented at a public launch event in Berlin on 17th December 2018, and distributed among decision makers, activists, journalists and made available for the interested public in Germany, Georgia and Ukraine.